21 Unmissable Things to do in Wroclaw, Poland

 Don’t forget dessert!
 Sernik is Poland’s famous and long-standing take on cheesecake.
 As with their pierogies, varieties will have you tasting sernik at every opportunity.
 Pictured above is a chocolate and cranberry variety that was divine.

-Polish cheesecake is a little less sweet and drier than cheesecakes found in the UK, US, or Europe, with a slightly different kind of cream cheese and biscuit base.
-A refined taste of its own topped with delicious toppings of your choice.
+Polish cheesecake is a little less sweet and drier than cheesecakes found in the UK, US, or Europe.
+It has a slightly different kind of cream cheese and biscuit base.
+It has a refined taste of its own, topped with delicious toppings of your choice.

 Join a private traditional Polish food tour